The Enchanting Dance of Cranes in Rajaji National Park

 While the cranes are undoubtedly the stars of the show, Rajaji National Park offers a smorgasbord of birdlife for the avid birdwatcher.
 The diverse habitats within the park, ranging from grasslands and wetlands to Sal forests and Shivalik hills, provide a haven for over 400 bird species.

 Birdwatchers can expect to encounter a dazzling array of resident and migratory birds.
 Keep your eyes peeled for colorful pheasants, elusive owls, vibrant kingfishers, and soaring eagles.
-The park is also home to a variety of wetland birds like storks, egrets, and ducks, making it a paradise for waterfowl enthusiasts.
+The park is also home to a variety of wetland birds like storks, Little Egret, and ducks, making it a paradise for waterfowl enthusiasts.

 Conclusion